erwinfs/covid19-curves/src/READMEtemplate.md

 Since 10 April positive tests have been divided into pillars.
 This data set only uses Pillar 1 -  just people that have been hospitalised and most critical key workers, this ensures consistency with the previous data and is a better indicator for the last graph.
+A green line has been added, this shows the exponential curve calculated using the data up to day 56, about a week after lockdown.
+This estimates what would have happened without intervention.

 ![Graph of actual cases and exponential curve](./out/cases.png)
 ![Graph of actual cases and exponential curve](./out/cases-log.png)